Skip to content

 Officiating My Best Friends’ Wedding

-A few months ago, my best friend surprised me with an unusual request: would I officiate their wedding?
+A few months ago, my best friends surprised me with an unusual request: would I officiate their wedding?
 (Technically Civil Partnership Party, but equally momentous and joyous occasion.)
 I was honoured but also stressed - what if I somehow ruined the most important day of their lives?

 Cue me frantically rewriting ceremony scripts on a 30-hour journey to the Lake District from Singapore, second-guessing every word choice.